Confinement-driven state transition and bistability in schooling fish: Appendix III: Role of the aspect ratio of the tank

-To assess the influence of the aspect ratio, we conducted additional qualitative experiments with different $AR$ values, specifically $AR$ = \{1, 2, 4, 10\}.
-In this series of experiments, the height of the tank remains fixed at 1 m, while the width is varied to 50, 25, and 10 cm, respectively.
-All other experimental parameters, such as framerate, water depth, and ambient light intensity, were kept consistent with the conditions used in the initial experiments.
-This additional data set consists of one video recordings of 10 minutes of schooling for each value of $AR$.
-Because of the proximity imposed on the fish in this setup, trajectory crossings are common and periods where fish are superimposed are regularly observed; therefore, tracking accuracy would drop drastically and render any quantitative analysis with the tracking pipeline used for this article unreliable.
-However, a qualitative analysis of collective behaviour is still possible from the raw images (see \autoref{fig:changingAR}).
+To assess the influence of the aspect ratio of the swimming tank $AR$ on the transition between polarized and milling sates, we conducted additional qualitative experiments with different $AR$ values, specifically $AR$ = \{1, 2, 4, 10\}.
+In this series of experiments, the length of the tank remains fixed at 1 m, while its width is varied to 50, 25, and 10 cm, respectively.
+All other experimental parameters, such as frame rate, water depth, and ambient light intensity, were kept consistent with the conditions used in the initial set of experiments.
+This additional dataset consists of one video recording of 10 minutes of schooling for each value of $AR$.
+Because of the proximity imposed on the fish in this setup (especially at high $AR$), trajectory crossings are common and periods where fish are superimposed are regularly observed; therefore, tracking accuracy drops drastically and renders quantitative analysis with the tracking pipeline used for this study unreliable.
+However, a qualitative analysis of collective behaviour is still possible from the raw images.

-As shown in \autoref{fig:changingAR}, milling is clearly suppressed for elongated tanks with an aspect ratios greater than 2.
-Starting from a situation where milling exists approximately 60\% of the time in a square tank, we see a reduction in the time spent milling (x\% of the time) and a deformation of the vortex structure formed by the fish when we move to an aspect ratio of 2.
+As shown in Fig.~\ref{fig:changing_AR}a-d, milling is clearly suppressed for elongated tanks with aspect ratios greater than 2.
+Starting from a situation where milling exists approximately 60\% of the time in a square tank, we see a reduction in the time spent milling and a deformation of the vortex structure formed by the fish when we move to an aspect ratio of 2.
 Beyond $AR$ = 2, the milling almost no longer exists (no longer at all for $AR=10$), and the fish move back and forth between the two ends of the tank, remaining aligned along its long side.
-We note that in this case the transition is exclusively due to geometric constraints, since at the confinement density considered here (respectively 100, 200, 500 f/m$^2$ for $AR=$ 2, 4, 10), we are well above the threshold after which we observe only milling in the case of a square tank.
-It is also interesting to point out that, starting from a situation where the milling is suppressed (for example the tank with an aspect ratio of 4), it is still possible to make the milling 'reappear' by reducing the aspect ratio, as demonstrated by an additional experiment carried out in a 20 by 20 cm square tank (see Supplementary \textbf{A AJOUTER}).
+We note that in this case the transition is exclusively due to geometric constraints, since at the confinement density considered here (respectively 100, 200, 500 fish/m$^2$ for $AR=$ 2, 4, 10), we are well above the threshold after which we observe only milling in the case of a square tank.
+It is also interesting to point out that, starting from a situation where the milling is suppressed (for example the tank with an aspect ratio of 4), it is still possible to make the milling 'reappear' by reducing the aspect ratio, as demonstrated by an additional experiment carried out in a 20 by 20 cm square tank (see Fig.~\ref{fig:changing_AR}e).